XML RSS

 Only 10% of the tomato powder plus FruHis animals had prostate cancer tumors on autopsy.
 30% of the tomato powder animals had tumors and 60% of the control animals had tumors.

-Further evaluation has shown that FurHis and lycopene (from tomatos) together prevent 98% of prostate cancer cell growth (Mossine V, Interaction of Tomato Lycopene and Ketosamine against Rat Prostate Tumorigenesis, Cancer Research, June 2008).
+Further evaluation has shown that FurHis and lycopene (from tomatos) together showed 98% reduced risk of prostate cancer cell growth (Mossine V, Interaction of Tomato Lycopene and Ketosamine against Rat Prostate Tumorigenesis, Cancer Research, June 2008).

-Green tea shows 91% prevention of prostate cancer
+Green tea shows 91% reduced risk of prostate cancer

 Prostate Cancer Diet: Cruciferous Vegetables For The Prostate